 Study of the concepts and principles essential for demonstrating competence in the performance of basic nursing skills for care of diverse clients across the life span.
 Topics include knowledge, judgment, skills, and professional values within a legal/ethical framework.
-This course lends itself to an integrated approach.
 Lab Fee: \$20.00